-What did SEND look like at Woodlands?
+What does SEND look like at Woodlands?

-How were pupils identified as possibly having Special Educational Needs (SEND)?
+How are pupils identified as possibly having Special Educational Needs (SEND)?

-Occasionally, a pupil's needs were identified before they started school.
-When this occurred, we liaised closely with the preschool setting and the Local Authority to ensure all the relevant information regarding the pupil and their needs was passed on to enable us to meet their needs successfully.
-Generally, teachers and parents initially raised concerns that pupils were not making the progress that they were expecting.
-Following this, Mrs Stopps monitored the pupil's progress through classroom observations, book scrutiny's and the use of formal assessments in Reading, Spelling and Maths.
-Sometimes a pupil's doctor referred them to see other professionals who sent a report to school to offer advice and strategies to support the pupil in school.
+Occasionally, a pupil's needs are identified before they start school.
+When this occurs, we liaise closely with the pre-school setting and the Local Authority to ensure all the relevant information regarding the pupil and their needs was passed on to enable us to meet their needs successfully.
+Generally, teachers and parents initially raise concerns that pupils are not making the progress that they were expecting.
+Following this, Miss Turnbull and Mrs Hollands monitor the pupil's progress through classroom observations, book scrutiny's and the use of formal assessments in Reading, Spelling and Maths.
+Sometimes a pupil's doctor may refer them to see other professionals who send a report to school to offer advice and strategies to support the pupil in school.